How to Use the Command 'dvc add' (with Examples)

 Example Output:

-Adding 'path/to/directory' and its subdirectories to '.dvc/cache'.
+Adding recursively 'path/to/directory' to '.gitignore'.

-Use case 4: Add a target file with a custom .dvc filename
+Use Case 4: Add a Target File with a Custom .dvc Filename

 Code: